Deekshith804/Deekshith804/README.md

 # 💫 About Me:
+Hi 👋,i'm Deekshith S
-i am a computer science and engineering student in RNSIT
+i am a computer science and engineering student at RNSIT

 # 💻 Tech Stack: